Kitchen on a Budget: How to Have a Functional Kitchen at a Low Cost

 If you have any doubts about the standard dimensions of units or appliances, you can always find this information online but know that the depth of a kitchen is 60cm on average.

 Now if you are finding it extremely difficult to do this all on your own, don't panic.
-IKEA has a kitchen planner service online which helps you to design a plan of your future kitchen as long as you have the measurements of the room.
+IKEA has a kitchen planner service online which helps you to design a plan for your future kitchen as long as you have the measurements of the room.
 It’s free and easy to use, and it will allow you to understand how much space you have and what you can fit in.

-The second thing to remember is that when you're buying your kitchen units is to pay attention to the finishes, (doors, drawers, handles) as this where the price can easily go up.
+The second thing to remember is that when you're buying your kitchen units is to pay attention to the finishes, (doors, drawers, handles) as this is where the price can easily go up.